isomerpages/mlaw-corp/news/speeches/_posts/2023-07-24-post-Keynote Speech By Minister K Shanmugam At Conference: Empowering Women Through Gamechanging.md

 62. In conclusion, we have continually reviewed and adapted our laws to help create a fairer and more equitable society.
 Because women are primarily the “weaker” partners, they are the ones who will benefit more from this framework of laws, but having good laws is just one facet.
 It has to be matched by a willingness on the ground, in our own daily lives, to really make a difference to the lived experiences of women.

 {:start="63"}
-63. In that context, I am very pleased to see many groups here today which are dedicated to making this kind of positive change including AWARE, Casa Raudha, PAVE, SCWO, Society Against Family Violence and, of course, the organiser – SHE.&nbsp;
+63. In that context, I am very pleased to see many groups here today which are dedicated to making this kind of positive change including AWARE, Casa Raudha, PAVE, SCWO, Society Against Family Violence and, of course, the organiser – SHE.

 {:start="64"}
-64. I look forward to seeing these organisations do more good work.&nbsp;
+64. I look forward to seeing these organisations do more good work.

 {:start="65"}
 65. Thank you very much.